 If you don’t like the textured look, this is an effective way of achieving a silky smooth, uniform finish.
 Lots of people do this to paint their kitchen cabinets – it’s much more cost effective than investing in a whole new kitchen!
 Spray on your Chalk Paint® first and then finish by applying Chalk Paint® Lacquer with a spray gun, too.

-You’ll find this following guide long and detailed.
-We’ve covered as much as we can to cater for everyone and to make sure you get the best result possible.
-We advise you watch the video first and then read on to clarify anything you’re unsure of.
+This tutorial is long and detailed.
+We’ve covered as much as we can to cater for all abilities and to make sure you get the best result possible.
+Make sure you watch this video first and then follow up with our tutorial on spraying Lacquer next.

 You will need: